 Even though your dog's paw pad is a lot tougher than the bottom of our human feet, they can still get injured or cut.
-In this blog, our Iredell County veterinarians discuss what you should do if your dog's paw gets cut.
+In this blog, our Mooresville veterinarians discuss what you should do if your dog's paw gets cut.

 A Dog's Paws

 By nature, your dog's paw pads are designed to keep their feet, and the inner workings of their paw safe.
 If your dog injures a paw pad you have to address the injury as fast as possible.

 What To Do If Your Dog Cut His Paw

 Even though your dog's footpads are thick and rubbery they can still get injured as a result of a puncture wound, burn, cut or tear.
 Here are some things you can do if your dog's paw pad has been injured, and how you should help:

 Your dog's feet have a key part in their everyday life and have to be in perfect shape to help keep your pooch happy and healthy.
 If your dog's paw pad gets torn or cut you need to call your vet and inform them of the situation.
 Your vet will tell you if your dog requires an examination or if they need to go to an emergency animal hospital.
 Your veterinarian could also offer you essential advice on how you can take care of your dog's foot until you can get them to a veterinary clinic.

 Examine your dog's pad closely, looking for signs of anything stuck in your dog's foot such as a piece of glass or a thorn, as well as any debris, grass, or bits of gravel that may be stuck in the wound.
 Loosely embedded debris can be gently removed with clean tweezers.